Cover Image for DUI Expungement in Oklahoma: Everything You Need To Know

 There are two different types of expungement that can occur when you get your arrest and court records expunged - a full expungement and a partial expungement.

 A partial expungement, or 991c Expungement, only applies to individuals who have received a deferred sentence.
 A deferred sentence is a type of probation you receive at the time of plea.
-When you plead guilty to an agreement with a deferred sentence, the judge withholds a finding of guilt and defers judgement.
-Then, upon successful completion of your deferred sentence, the judge finds you not guilty and dismisses your case.
+When you plead guilty to an agreement with a deferred sentence, the judge withholds a finding of guilt and defers judgment.
+Then, upon successful completion of your deferred sentence, the judge withdraws your plea of guilty and dismisses your case.

 After a successful partial expungement, your record will be removed from the State’s online databases (e.g.OSCN), and your OSBI record will typically state that you were arrested for the offense, plead not guilty, and the case was dismissed.